ReWrite-Media/makecode/blocks/hai2025/wood5.md

 # Crafting Table

 ## Step 1
 Train the agent on how to create wood planks.
-Click the lightbulb for help, and press play when ready to continue.
+Click the lightbulb for help or press play when ready to continue.

 #### ~ tutorialhint
 You could use any type of wood log to create planks.